KislakCenter/digital-beehive/_posts/2019-11-22-pastorius-is-fun-but-weird.md

 ---
 layout: post
-title: "Pastorius is Fun, but Weird"
+title: "Getting to Know FDP"
 author: april
 description: A blog post on the early days of the Digital Beehive and how the early protocol developed.
 ---